Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we proposed SyMTIC, a framework for multi-TI image synthesis using commonly acquired MR images: T$_1$-w, T$_2$-w, and FLAIR.
-Our results demonstrate that SyMTIC can accurately synthesize multi-TI images from clinically acquired MR images by estimating the T1 and PD parameter maps.
-The synthetic multi-TI images achieve accuracy comparable to those derived from acquired paired T$_1$-w images, yielding improved differentiation of thalamic nuclei and other deep brain structures, particularly for TI values in the range of 400–800 ms. This finding aligns with prior studies that emphasize the benefits of short TI images for thalamic visualization and surgical planning for DBS~\cite{sudhyadhom2009high}.
+In this work, we proposed SyMTIC, a model for multi-TI image synthesis using commonly acquired MR images: T$_1$-w, T$_2$-w, and FLAIR.
+Our results demonstrate that SyMTIC can accurately synthesize multi-TI images from clinically acquired MR images by estimating the $T1$ and $\rho$ parameter maps.
+While our approach requires three inputs, we demonstrate how to handle situations where not all inputs are available by using HACA3 for imputation.
+We also show HACA3’s ability to harmonize out-of-domain data as a preprocessing step for our model.
+The synthetic multi-TI images achieve accuracy comparable to those derived from acquired paired T$_1$-w images, yielding improved differentiation of thalamic nuclei and other deep brain structures, particularly for TI values in the range of 400–800 ms.

 Our evaluation of different training losses revealed that using Model~\#2 for the SyMTIC model provides the best balance between parameter estimation and image synthesis accuracy.
 We did not compare with direct synthesis using a U-Net because of its limited flexibility.
 Training a direct synthesis model would require us to only synthesize a fixed set of TI images.
 Our approach allows for customization of the TI value during inference.
+The generation of arbitrary multi-TI images, in addition to FGATIR, offers potential advanced thalamic nuclei delineation, where different TIs enhance specific nuclei or subregions, enabling more accurate delineation.
 Future work may explore alternative loss functions that explicitly incorporate tissue-specific constraints, ensuring that synthesized images retain clinically meaningful tissue contrast.

-One of the most significant outcomes of our study is the ability of SyMTIC to generalize to out-of-domain datasets with unknown acquisition parameters.
-Our results demonstrate that harmonization with HACA3 mitigates domain shift, enabling robust synthesis even when the input image contrast deviates from the training distribution.
-This robustness is particularly important for real-world clinical applications, where variations in scanner hardware, pulse sequences, and patient populations introduce inconsistencies that can degrade synthesis quality.
-Our findings suggest that incorporating harmonization techniques into synthetic MR imaging workflows can enhance their clinical utility by ensuring consistency across diverse datasets.
+In this study, we used a 2D model rather than a 3D model to address computational and data limitations.
+Specifically, using 2D slices instead of full 3D volumes significantly reduced memory usage, allowing us to design a deeper network with sufficient capacity for learning.
+Additionally, this approach allowed us to generate approximately $300\times$ more training samples, as each 3D volume provided a large number of 2D slices from the three cardinal planes (sagittal, coronal, and axial).
+This increased the diversity of input samples, improving the robustness and generalizability of the model.
+With the acquisition of more data, future work should explore using a 3D model.